pythonhealthdatascience/pydesrap_mms/README.md

 🔎 Create your own `CITATION.cff` file using [cff-init](https://citation-file-format.github.io/cff-initializer-javascript/#/).

-🔎 Replace entries in the current `CHANGELOG` with your own, and create GitHub releases.
+🔎 Replace `pyproject.toml` and entries in the current `CHANGELOG.md` with your own versions, and create GitHub releases.

 🔎 Archive your repository (e.g. [Zenodo](https://zenodo.org/)).